aws/aws-for-fluent-bit/troubleshooting/debugging.md

 1. Check out the git tag for the version that saw the problem
 2. Make sure the `FLB_VERSION` at the top of the `Dockerfile.debug` is set to the same version as the main Dockerfile for that tag.
-3. Build this dockerfile with the `make debug` target.
+3. Build this dockerfile with the `make valgrind` target.

 ### Segfaults and crashes (SIGSEGV)